artsolar | a new decade

-Solar is predicated on broadening common conceptions and perceptions of art from Latin America by promoting awareness of the cultural and artistic diversity of this geographical designation and conscientiously placing it within the global art context that it belongs.
-Beginning in 2013, services focus on consulting, curating, and archiving for private collections and organising public exhibitions.
+ARTSOLAR is predicated on broadening common conceptions and perceptions of art from Latin America by promoting awareness of the cultural and artistic diversity of this geographical designation and conscientiously placing it within the global art context that it belongs.
+Beginning in 2013, redirecting through The Art of Living with Art, services focus on consulting, curating, and archiving for private clients and organising public exhibitions.

 about esperanza león

-Esperanza León was born in Caracas, Venezuela and has been radicated in East Hampton, New York, since 1976.
-She lived and studied in Toronto, Canada (BA, Art History, University of Toronto), after which she lived in Venezuela for 5 years working as a Curatorial Assistant at the Museo de Arte Contemporaneo de Caracas, followed by positions at the Museo de Arte Contemporaneo de Maracay as Exhibition Coordinator and subsequently Registrar, then serving as Director of the regional cultural centre, Ateneo de Maracay, until her return to East Hampton in 2000.
-In addition to her work with Solar, Esperanza strives to work at a broader level with local organizations, schools, and individuals, devoting time to connecting the arts with her community.
+Esperanza León was born in Caracas, Venezuela, and has been radicated in East Hampton, New York, since 1976.
+She lived and studied in Toronto, Canada (BA Art History, University of Toronto), after which she lived in Venezuela for 5 years working as a Curatorial Assistant at the Museo de Arte Contemporaneo de Caracas, followed by positions at the Museo de Arte Contemporaneo de Maracay as Exhibition Coordinator then Registrar, subsequently serving as Director of the regional cultural centre, Ateneo de Maracay, until her return to East Hampton in 2000.
+In addition to her work with ARTSOLAR, Esperanza strives to collaborate at a broader level with local organizations, schools, and individuals, devoting time to connecting the arts with her community.

 Esperanza is a Trustee of the Board at Guild Hall of East Hampton and a member of ArtTable, a national organisation for women in the arts.
-She worked on the exhibition Nexus/New York at El Museo del Barrio, New York, and most recently guest-curated an exhibition of works by Rafael Ferrer for the Guild Hall Museum, East Hampton, 2011 (see Press).
+She worked on the exhibition Nexus/New York at El Museo del Barrio, New York, and in 2011 guest-curated an exhibition of works by Rafael Ferrer for the Guild Hall Museum, East Hampton (see Publications).